ryedin/site/_services/redis.md

 ### Using a third-party database

 You can use other hosted database services with your Convox app.
-Just set the environment varaible(s) that your app needs to connect as shown above.
+Just set the environment variable(s) that your app needs to connect as shown above.